|Film Title/Year and Description|

-The injured Gruber stumbled backwards and crashed through a pane of glass while holding onto Holly Gennero/McClane's (Bonnie Bedelia) arm and metal watchband, nearly dragging her with him.
+The injured Gruber stumbled backwards and crashed through the broken pane of glass while holding onto Holly Gennero/McClane's (Bonnie Bedelia) arm and metal watchband, nearly dragging her with him.

-McClane rushed forward and grabbed her, released the band, and watched as Gruber unforgettably fell to his death 30 stories below.
+McClane rushed forward and grabbed her, released or unclasped the band, and watched as Gruber, still threatening with a gun in his right hand, unforgettably fell to his death 30 stories below.

 Deputy Police Chief Dwayne T. Robinson (Paul Gleason) watched and commented from the ground below:

-Female victim Mako was bound and gagged in front of a deadly booby-trap contraption: a steel wire was attached to a doorknob and then to the trigger of a cross-bow.
-The target of the cross-bow was Mako.
+Female victim Masako was bound and gagged in front of a deadly booby-trap contraption: a steel wire was attached to a doorknob and then to the trigger of a cross-bow.
+The target of the cross-bow was Masako.

-When the door opened by her friend who was attempting to save her, the device was activated.
-However, the arrow barely missed Mako's head on her right side.
+When the door was opened by Nami who was attempting to rescue her, the device was activated.
+However, the arrow barely missed Masako's head on her right side.

-But as her friend advanced into the room, there was a second booby-trap: a trip-wire at shin height.
+But as Nami advanced into the room, there was a second booby-trap: a trip-wire at shin height.

-She set off another wire which sent a large blade swinging down into the left side of Mako's head.
+She set off another wire which sent a large machete blade swinging down into the left side of Masako's head.